openmpf/openmpf.github.io/docs/docs/CPP-Streaming-Component-API.md

 This macro also creates the factory function that the Component Executable will use to delete that instance of the detection component.

-This macro must be used outside of a class declaration, preferably at the bottom or top of a component header file.
+This macro must be used outside of a class declaration, preferably at the bottom or top of a component source (.cpp) file.

 **Example:**